IMvision12/txtcode/README.md

 ## Coding Adapters

-Use `/code` mode to route messages directly to a coding adapter with full IDE control.
+Use `/code` mode to route messages directly to a coding adapter with full coding CLI control.

 | Adapter                | Backend        | CLI Required | Notes                       |
 | :--------------------- | :------------- | :----------- | :-------------------------- |